COVID-19-AI-Research-Project/xDNN/Projects/Matlab/1/Documentation/Installation/Installation.md

 The **-b "0.2.0"** parameter ensures you get the code from the latest master branch.
 Before using the below command please check our latest master branch in the button at the top of the project README.

 &nbsp;

 # Installation

 ## Installing Matlab

-#### Follow these steps to install the MATLAB 2020 in correct manner.
+Follow these steps to install the MATLAB 2020.

 1. Open browser and Type MATLAB in search bar or click on the link.
 MATLAB-Trial-R2020a